How to Save/Budget Money While Renting

 Eliminate Wasteful Spending

 As a starting point, review your current bank statements.
 Look for any expenses that are not necessary, such as a recurring withdrawal for a gym member that you have not used in months or a magazine subscription.
 Then, turn your attention to your regular budget.
 Consider how shopping for lower insurance rates or switching to Internet-based TV can help you to save money.
 You may even look for a more affordable town to live in.
-When you research the best places to live in Washington state for renters or homeowners, for example, you can learn more about the more affordable areas of the state to live in.
+When you research the best places to live for renters or homeowners, for example, you can learn more about the more affordable areas of the state to live in.

 Shop With Savings in Mind